DataLab-Platform/DataLab/doc/features/general/remotecontrol.rst

 natively supported by Python.
 Remote controlling allows to access DataLab main features from a separate process.

+From an IDE
+^^^^^^^^^^^

+It is possible to run a Python script from an IDE (e.g. `Spyder`_ or any other IDE, or even a Jupyter Notebook) that connects to a running DataLab instance, adds a signal and an image, and then runs calculations.
+This is the case of the `RemoteClient` class that is provided in module ``cdl.remote``.

+From a third-party application
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+It is also possible to connect to a running DataLab instance from a third-party application, adds a signal and an image, and then runs calculations.
+This is the case of the `RemoteClient` class that is provided in module ``cdl.remote``.

+Data (signals and images) may also be exchanged between DataLab and the remote client application, in both directions.

+The remote client application may be written in any language that supports XML-RPC.
+For example, it is possible to write a remote client application in Python, Java, C++, C#, etc. The remote client application may be a graphical application or a command line application.

+The remote client application may be run on the same computer as DataLab or on a different computer.
+In the latter case, the remote client application must know the IP address of the computer running DataLab.

+The remote client application may be run before or after DataLab.
+In the latter case, the remote client application must try to connect to DataLab until it succeeds.

+Supported features
+^^^^^^^^^^^^^^^^^^

 Supported features are the following:

   - Switch to signal or image panel
   - Remove all signals and images
   - Save current session to a HDF5 file